Steven I. Garte-Wolf

 Post-graduate doctoral work - Simmons University

-He received his graduate degree and graduate certificate at Boston University, and is fully licensed and insured to practice independently in the Commonwealth of Massachusetts.
+He received his graduate degree and graduate certificate at Boston University and is fully licensed to practice independently in the Commonwealth of Massachusetts.

 As a therapist: